Perched on a rocky promontory, above a meander of the Thouet, the town of Art and History of Thouars has a rich built heritage.

-The Terri'thouars Blues is a music festival organized between March and April.
+Terri'thouars Blues is a music festival organized between March and April.

-At the beginning of June, the city celebrates Saint Medard with various animations.
+At the beginning of June, the city celebrates Saint Médard with various animations.

-The Arts'Osés, in June, offer several concerts.
+Les Arts'Osés, in June, offers several concerts.

-In July, we can attend the Atouts Arts festival dedicated to all the arts.
+In July, we can attend the festival Atouts Arts dedicated to all the arts.

-An exhibition fair takes place in September.
+An expo fair takes place in September.